 Depending on your experience and knowledge, it can be as low as 30 minutes of your time to learn the basic concepts and run your first project with Drop Guard.

-For more complex workflows, a bit of clicking around and experiments is required, so the time may span to a few hours.
+For more complex workflows, a bit of clicking around and experiments is required, so the time may increase.

 Besides, we are always happy to assist you in setting up your first projects in a hands-off session with Drop Guard expert.
 Just leave a note at firstname.lastname@example.org.

 Sure!
 You can use Acquia Cloud, Pantheon, Platform.sh or any other hosting provider with Drop Guard.
-If you think your provider is not supported or having trouble with setting Drop Guard on it, contact us immediately, and we’ll investigate the case.
+If you think your provider is not supported or having trouble with setting Drop Guard on it, just contact us, and we’ll investigate the case.